jaybeeuu/jaybeeuu-dev/packages/posts/src/module-spotting.md

-We all know the benefits of breaking the code for an application down into small easily understood coherent components, which can be edited with confidence.
+We all know the benefits of breaking the code for an application down into small easily understood coherent components, which can be tested and edited with confidence.
 In the old days JS had no built in way of doing this (it was after all only intended to make the monkey dance) but as web pages turned into web applications it become obvious that this needed to change.

 One way that it could be achieved pretty early on was "importing" modules using a series of `<script>` tags from your html.
 This was pretty crude.
 JavaScript files grew pretty large since breaking them down was hard work.
 So it was done at the "library" level.
-Dependencies often weren't clear & there was no automatic way to go and update all of the places they were used, and the order of imports was sacrosanct.
+Dependencies often weren't clear and since there was no automatic way to go and update all of the places they were used, the order of imports was sacrosanct.
 Utility files in projects would grow and grow and often be imported on every page.
 Dead code was hard to identify and eliminate.